Armoured vehicles of the Cypriot National Guard: Armored vehicle (Commer Spacevan?)

 First photographed in 1964, this vehicle appears to be a Commer Spacevan type truck which has been encased with steel plate, providing sloped armour on all quarters.
 The vehicle carries no turret, and appears to be only accessible from a roof hatch.
 A roof-top ventilation port is visible towards the front of the vehicle, along with a Cypriot flag, presumably used to identify the vehicle.
 No external markings visible.
 The hull is installed with recessed square-shaped ports (3 on each side, and 2 on the rear), presumably to allow for occupants to fire small arms out of the vehicle.
 Unknown number produced, service life, designation or manufacturer.
 Possibly a KMC (Kaisis Motor Company) construction as this company was apparently licensed to produce and sell Commer type vehicles in the 1960s.

 Armored vehicle (Commer Carrier)

 First photographed in May 1964 in Nicosia with the designation EF-15, the vehicle was a Commer 3/4-ton truck entirely encased in sloped steel plate armour.
 Almost certainly served with a two-man crew, the vehicle possessed an unusual arrangement of two small turrets, one behind the other.
 The front turret appears to have covered the frontal arc of fire for a gunner with a lightweight Sten sub machine gun, whilst the rear turret covered the rear arc of fire.
-Only one vehicle known to exist, and fate unknown.
+Only one vehicle is known to exist, and the fate is unknown.

 Main Cypriot armored vehicles of 1974 - present

+Current equipment sources prove links with Greece.
+Some was received from Greek Army stock or purchased in France, a close Greek ally.
+Besides that opportunity came to buy Russian tanks and IFVs at good prices.